-Looking back on a lot of my experiences, I have found that I have had a lot (a LOT more than I used to think) of interest from women.
-I feel a lot more confident because of that, but I still find myself unable to approach or escalate, and that’s something I really want to work on.
+Looking back on a lot of my experiences, I have found that I have had a lot of interest from women, but I still find myself unable to approach or escalate, and that’s something I really want to work on.

 As you can see from this guy’s experience, seeing that women like you is an awesome confidence boost, but it is not enough in and of itself.